23 of the Best Bakeries in Berlin

 FREA Bakery

-FREA brings a lot to Berlin’s baking scene: it’s fully vegan, fully sourdough, zero-waste, creative, locally sourced, and overall pretty reasonably priced, with most pastries being between €3 to €4.
-They deliver in both quality and sustainability, what more could your really want?
-Be sure to check out their Gersi machine in the back (near the bathrooms) which composts all their organic waste into soil, which is then returned to local suppliers in Berlin and Brandenburg.
+FREA brings a lot to Berlin’s baking scene: it’s fully sourdough, low-waste, creative, locally sourced, and overall fairly priced, with most pastries being between €3 to €5.
+They deliver in both quality and sustainability, with their baked goods being fully plant-based and their mains fully vegetarian.
+Be sure to check out their Gersi machine in the back (near the bathrooms) which composts all their organic waste into soil that is then returned to local suppliers in Berlin and Brandenburg.

 Gartenstraße 9 | Mitte